pulni4kiya/unity-editor-tools/README.md

 https://github.com/pulni4kiya/unity-editor-tools/assets/31959408/bc04aba2-eec2-481b-915e-c1e179935d2f

 ## DebugHelper
+Improve your debug speed when dealing with many objects

-The DebugHelper allows you to debug specific instances of your objects and components - very useful when you have many instances of the same component, but you only want to debug one.
+The DebugHelper allows you to debug specific instances of your objects and components - very useful when you have many instances of the same component getting in the way of debugging the one that has a problem.

 ### How to use
 The DebugHelper adds a "Toggle Debug" menu item that allow you to toggle debugging on any component or game object (which means all of its components).
 As soon as you click that menu item, you'll get a log whether debugging was enabled or disabled for the object / component.
-Note: The flag is stored by the component instance as key, so it resets to disabled when an instance is destroyed.
+*Note: The flag is stored by the component instance as key, so it resets to disabled when an instance is destroyed.*

 Once you've enabled debugging for a component, you can put conditional breakpoints inside its code with the `DBG.Check(this)` as condition.
+*Note: Conditional breakpoints are rather slow, you may want to use the methods mentioned below instead.*

 Additionally, you can use `DBG.LogIfDebugged`,  `DBG.BreakIfDebugged` and `DBG.ActionIfDebugged` to log messages, trigger a debugger break or do some custom action only if a component is being debugged.
 These calls will get removed from builds (using the Conditional attribute).